Clark Paulsen, Division Chief

 When a trip is commenced or terminated at the employee's residence, the distance traveled for reimbursement purposes shall be computed from either the employee's headquarters or residence, whichever shall result in the lesser distance.

-- When travel to or from a common carrier begins or terminates one hour before or one hour after the regularly scheduled workday or on a regularly scheduled day off, mileage may be computed from the employee's residence.
+- When travel to or from a common carrier commences or terminates one hour before or one hour after the regularly scheduled work day or on a regularly scheduled day off, distance may be computed from the employee's residence in accordance with CCR Section 599.631(c) or the applicable provisions of a Memorandum of Understanding as appropriate

 Transportation to or From a Common Carrier